 Output 1.1.2.
 Mandatory electronic registry for operators of controlled substances developed and deployed

 Proper information management that includes data collection and reporting requirements is a key support tool for strengthening law enforcement with respect to monitoring the availability and usage of control substances and enhancing awareness.
 A mandatory electronic registry for operators of controlled substances can significantly facilitate the monitoring of how the provisions of the HCFC legislation are being followed by the relevant entities and (if supplemented with reporting requirements) allow for effective monitoring of HCFC flow to/from the country and possibly inside the country, as well as making best estimates of quantities of HCFCs used in particular sectors, and also of HCFC quantities being recovered, recycled and reclaimed.
 No other measure can be so effective for ensuring appropriate HCFC management, which is required to achieve a successful phase-out.
 Other important benefits are that the electronic registry will help to standardize data input, increase the awareness of the relevant entities of the need for eliminating HCFCs in the nearest future, and improve the traceability of changes of the status of operators.
-However, the registry will become a powerful tool only if proper requirements to the minimum data are set, current reporting practices (including reporting formats, traceability and scope of reporting) are reviewed, all relevant entities and types of activities covered etc. The project will support the Government in the development of requirements and specifications for a unified mandatory electronic register for operators of controlled substances and the development of a registry web interface and database based on an original software designed specifically for this purpose.
+However, the registry will become a powerful tool only if proper requirements to the minimum data are set, current reporting practices (including reporting formats, traceability, and scope of reporting) are reviewed, all relevant entities and types of activities covered, etc. The project will support the Government in the development of requirements and specifications for a unified mandatory electronic register for operators of controlled substances and the development of a registry web interface and database based on an original software designed specifically for this purpose.

 Output 1.1.3.
 Development or adaptation of technical guidelines for ODS management